 For example, some people may only need to use Lokelma for up to 48 hours for their hyperkalemia to be cured.

-On the other hand, people with chronic kidney disease may not have their potassium levels back to a normal range with only a short-term treatment.
+On the other hand, people with chronic kidney disease may not have their potassium levels back to the typical range with only a short-term treatment.
 They may need to take Lokelma long term to prevent their hyperkalemia from coming back.

 This is because the kidneys are responsible for removing excess potassium from the body.
 Without Lokelma, people with chronic kidney disease may be unable to get rid of potassium on their own.